AdamSobieski/Narratology/README.md

 Setty, Vinay, and Katja Hose.
 "Event2vec: Neural embeddings for news events."
 In The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval, pp. 1013-1016.
 2018.

 Torricelli, Maddalena, Márton Karsai, and Laetitia Gauvin.
 "Weg2vec: Event embedding for temporal networks."
 Scientific reports 10, no. 1 (2020): 7164.

+### Character Networks

+Labatut, Vincent, and Xavier Bost.
+"Extraction and analysis of fictional character networks: A survey."
+ACM Computing Surveys (CSUR) 52, no. 5 (2019): 1-40.

+Lee, O-Joun, and Jason J. Jung.
+"Story embedding: Learning distributed representations of stories based on character networks."
+Artificial Intelligence 281 (2020): 103235.